rghoshal18/Orbits.jl/Readme.md

 # Orbits.jl

 This is a package which can be used for doing basic simulation of orbital parameters.
-It was a part of my summer project in the year 2019.
+It was a part of my summer project in the year 2019 under the guidance of Prof. Balaji Devaraju, Department of Civil Engineering, IIT Kanpur.

 ## Getting Started